Identity-Preserving Text-to-Video Generation Guided by Simple yet Effective Spatial-Temporal Decoupled Representations: Experiments

-To comprehensively evaluate video generation quality, we explore three aspects: identity preservation, text relevance, and video quality.
-We design evaluation dimensions by referring to VBench~\cite{huang2024vbench} and VBench2~\cite{zheng2025vbench}.
-For identity preservation, we refer to Human Temporal Consistency-Identity to calculate the \textbf{Arc-Sim} Score.
-Specifically, we compute the ArcFace~\cite{deng2019arcface} similarity between the facial features of each frame in the video and those of the reference image, and then take the average value.
-For text relevance, we select Overall Consistency (OC), using the overall video-text consistency calculated by ViCLIP as the reference value.
+\textbf{Metrics.} To comprehensively evaluate video generation quality, we explore three aspects: identity preservation, text relevance, and video quality.
+Following ConsisID~\cite{yuan2025consisid}, we select FaceSim-Arc~\cite{huang2020curricularface} and FaceSim-Cur~\cite{deng2019arcface} as metrics to measure identity preservation, both indicators calculate the similarity between the extracted facial features of each video frame and those of the reference image.
+For text relevance, we adopt CLIP-Score to assess the alignment between generated video content and input textual prompts.
 For video quality, we select several metrics.
 Aesthetic Quality (AQ) is used to calculate the aesthetic score of a video, which is evaluated by the LAION model~\cite{LAION-AI2022aesthetic-predictor}.
 Imaging Quality (IQ) is evaluated with the MUSIQ~\cite{ke2021musiq} model, assessing low-level distortions (e.g., over-exposure, noise, blur).
 For Motion Smoothness (MS), we compute MAE between original odd frames and those reconstructed by a video interpolation model AMT~\cite{li2023amt} after dropping odd frames.
 Dynamic Degree (DD) is defined as the proportion of non-static videos, measured by averaging the top 5\% optical flow strengths via RAFT~\cite{teed2020raft}.